archit120/archit120.github.io/blog.md

 ## Some technical and random musings

+7. [A DNS Dive - Part 2](/blog/dns2) Finishing up on the DNS resolver.

 6. [A DNS Dive](/blog/dns) My attempt at creating a DNS resolver.

 5. [Teaching Myself CS](/blog/mnc) A post about the inadequacies of KGP MnC and what I'm trying to overcome it.